brettneese/brettneese.xyz/posts/2019-03-18/running background jobs using automater.md

 So I found and installed `git-watch`, a script that monitors my blog directory and automatically commits and pushes to both by Blot remote and my GitHub remote on every file save.
 But I wanted this to run always, just like Dropbox did.

+Thankfully, it's easy to wrap shell scripts into Automater actions.
+And when you do so, you even get this little UI in your menu bar

 [^1] Several of my friends have asked me to use Google Docs for sharing drafts.
 I don't like this because it's so widely different from my usual Markdown workflows.